authelia/authelia/docs/contributing/authelia-scripts.md

 # Authelia Scripts

-Authelia comes with a set of dedicated scripts doing a broad range of operations such as building the distributed version of Authelia, building the Docker image, running suites, testing the code, etc...
+Authelia comes with a set of dedicated scripts to perform a broad range of operations such as building the distributed version of Authelia, building the Docker image, running suites, testing the code, etc...

-Those scripts becomes available after sourcing the bootstrap.sh script with
+Those scripts become available after sourcing the bootstrap.sh script with

 ```console
 $ source bootstrap.sh